rgederin/java-memory-model/README.md

 The risk of interning Strings in the PermGen (instead of the Heap) is that we can get an OutOfMemory error from the JVM if we intern too many Strings.

 From Java 7 onwards, the Java String Pool is stored in the Heap space, which is garbage collected by the JVM.
 The advantage of this approach is the reduced risk of OutOfMemory error because unreferenced Strings will be removed from the pool, thereby releasing memory.

+## JVM string pool implementation

+**The string pool is implemented as a fixed capacity hash map with each bucket containing a list of strings with the same hash code.**

+The default pool size is 1009 (before Java7u40).
+It was a constant in the early versions of Java 6 and became configurable between Java6u30 and Java6u41.
+It is configurable in Java 7 from the beginning (at least it is configurable in Java7u02).
+You need to specify **-XX:StringTableSize=N**, where N is the string pool map size.
+Ensure it is a prime number for the better performance.

+This parameter will not help you a lot in Java 6, because you are still limited by a fixed size PermGen size.
+The further discussion will exclude Java 6.

+**Java7 (until Java7u40)**

 ## Performance and Optimizations